 - Since mums take their blooming cue from shortening days, avoid planting them near streetlights or other nighttime light sources.

 - Water mums regularly, but don’t let the roots become waterlogged.
-As usual, fertile, well-draining soil is crucial.
+A fertile, well-draining soil is also crucial to their success.

-- Prepare the soil by mixing in compost, and applying a phosphorous-rich fertilizer such as Neptunes Fertilizer.
+- Prepare your soil by mixing in compost, and applying a phosphorous-rich fertilizer such as Neptune’s Fertilizer.
 Continue to fertilize at least once a month until the mums begin to bloom.

-- Mums need to be pinched back to encourage bushiness and optimal flowering.
+- One of the most important tips for growing chrysanthemums is that they need to be pinched back to encourage bushiness and optimal flowering.
 Follow the directions that come with the particular mums you purchase.

 - Insects like to nest in the leaves in the fall, especially aphids.
 Dust lightly as needed with a natural insecticide such as diatomaceous earth.

-- Once your garden mums begin to bloom, fertilizer must be stopped, for it will fade the flowers.
+- Once your garden mums begin to bloom, stop fertilizing or it will fade the flowers.